 The Pistons won their second straight game for the first time since December 1.
-Rod Beard, The Detroit News
+The Detroit News

 Detroit — After getting Ish Smith and Zaza Pachulia back healthy this week, the Pistons were starting to feel optimistic about their outlook.

 There’s another setback.

 In Friday’s first quarter against the Miami Heat, the Pistons lost two of their rotation players —Andre Drummond took a shot to the nose and Smith left the game because of groin tightness — and they were shorthanded again.